TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 ## Ore Gen

-* Tinkers one again provides copper ore.
+* Tinkers once again provides copper ore.
     * Copper is the only overworld ore we add
 * Ardite ore has been removed
     * Ardite will be available from a different crafting process
-    * Manyullyn specificially is now alloyed from cobalt and molten debris (ancient debris)
+    * Manyullyn specifically is now alloyed from cobalt and molten debris (ancient debris)

 ## Slime Islands